-When I talk to people about making positive change in their lives, this is what I usually hear:
+When I talk to educators about making positive change in their classrooms and lives, this is what I usually hear:

-I need to stop being so damn shy!
+I need to stop being so negative all the time.

 I’m just so lazy!

 I’ve got to stop being so disorganized or I’ll never accomplish anything.

 These people have screwed up their courage and are doing their best to face their problem head-on.
 I get it!

 But, in their effort to “be real” and “not let themselves off the hook,” they are unintentionally slamming the brakes on their effort to change.

 Here’s why: It is hope, not shame, that will drive you towards change.

 Shame will make you feel misunderstood and preoccupied trying to figure out why (Why?
 WHY!?) you are so fundamentally unsatisfactory.
 This will distract you from the real work of doing something differently.
 Hope, on the other hand, gives you a spark, energizes you, and focuses all that analytical fervor (previously directed at yourself) onto how you can realize your dreams.
 Hope, my friends, is change fuel.

 Think about your students and you’ll realize how true this is- when you give them feedback who is able to work with it?
 It’s not the kid being really hard on himself or beating himself up, is it?
 No, it’s the student who is clear about his strengths and hopeful about his progress who takes your feedback in stride.
 Right?